Conditions for Student Employment

 20/30 Hour Limit

-Assignments in any title at UT Austin, academic as well as non-academic positions, may not exceed twenty hours per week during the first two long semesters (fall/spring) of graduate study at the university, and thirty hours per week during the subsequent semesters, including summer (for exceptions, see Guidelines for Summer Employment for Graduate Student Employees).
+Employment in a student job title at UT Austin, academic or non-academic, may not exceed twenty hours per week during the first two long semesters (fall/spring) of graduate study at the university, and thirty hours per week during the subsequent semesters, including summer (for exceptions, see Guidelines for Summer Employment for Graduate Student Employees).
 The following exceptions apply: During a long session in which they are enrolled, graduate students may be employed up to a maximum of 40 hours per week during the 5 days of spring break, winter break (after the last day of finals), and the end of the spring semester (after the last day of finals).
 Contact Karen Sacratini for more details.
 International students have additional requirements listed below.